lhwostow001/datasciencecoursera/README.md

 4. Appropriately label the data
 5. Create a tidy data set

-In section 1, the script reads in three files that will be used to create the training data set.
-The first file is the description of the features, or in other words the column heading.
-The second file contains the labels for the rows.
-And the third file contains the actual observation data.
-The three files ares used to create the training data frame.
+In section 1, the script reads in the files that will be used to create the training data set.
+The first file is the description of the features, or in other words the column headings.
+The second and third files contain the activity codes and subject codes.
+And the fourth file contains the actual observation data.
+The files ares used to create the training data frame.
 The same process is used to create the test data frame.

 In section 2, the training and test data frames are combined to create one data set.
 The column headings are replaced with descriptive text for each measurement.